brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Matlab
 --------

-To use Matlab binding you HAVE to build core module first.
-After compilation of core module you will be able to open brainflow/matlab-package/brainflow folder in Matlab IDE, add examples folder to Matlab's path and run them.
+Steps to setup Matlab binding for BrainFlow:

+- Compile Core Module, using instructions below
+- Open Matlab IDE and open brainflow/matlab-package/brainflow folder there
+- Add folders lib and inc to Matlab path
+- If you want to run Matlab scripts from folders different than brainflow/matlab-package/brainflow you need to add it to your Matlab path too

-Compilation of Core module and C++ binding
+Compilation of Core Module and C++ Binding
 -------------------------------------------

 Windows